PhD - Machine Learning and Game Theory

 The Robert Bosch GmbH is looking forward to your application!

-- Networked communication: You publish papers at a top-tier conferences (NIPS, ICML, AAMAS, UAI, etc.) and/or journals (JMLR etc.), develop a substantial understanding of the relevant existing work and keep close contact with the academic community.
+- Networked communication: You publish papers at top-tier conferences (NIPS, ICML, AAMAS, UAI, etc.) and/or journals (JMLR etc.), develop a substantial understanding of the relevant existing work and keep close contact with the academic community.

 - Education: Excellent degree (Master) in mathematics, computer science, physics or similar